jrottersman/hugocms/site/content/post/six-things-i-learned-from-kubernetes-patterns-reusable-elements-for-designing-cloud-native-applications.md

 ---
 ### Introduction

-Kubernetes Patterns: Reusable Elements for Designing Cloud-Native Applications is an excellent introduction to designing applications for Kubernetes.
+Kubernetes Patterns: Reusable Elements for Designing Cloud-Native Applications is an excellent introduction to some common architectural ideas used in Kubernetes applications.
 There is an overview of common patterns in Kubernetes.
 It provides a good overview for a developer interested in deploying applications to Kubernetes and provides a useful overview of the Kubernetes landscape.
 Overall I enjoyed the book and pulled quite a few useful tricks out of it, however, it's written at a high level and there will be points where I was wishing to went a little deeper.

  In particular, the chapters on sidecars the ambassador and adapter patterns, along with the chapters on probes, service discovery, and configuration were worth reading.
 There were clear and simple explanations of the various options that are available.
 Kubernetes is extremely complicated and presents many things which all do relatively similar stuff so having them all explained and the differences between being made clear were useful.